manticoresoftware/manticoresearch/manual/Searching/Options.md

 Note that if this threshold is set too high, the result will be increased memory consumption and general performance degradation.

 ### max_query_time
 Sets maximum search query time, in milliseconds.
 Must be a non-negative integer.
 Default value is 0 which means "do not limit".
 Local search queries will be stopped once that much time has elapsed.
-Note that if you're performing a search which queries several local indexes, this limit applies to each index separately.
+Note that if you're performing a search which queries several local tables, this limit applies to each table separately.
 Note it may increase the query's response time a little bit, the overhead is caused by constant tracking if it's time to stop the query.

 ### max_predicted_time
 Integer.
 Max predicted search time, see [predicted_time_costs](../Server_settings/Searchd.md#predicted_time_costs).

 ### morphology
-`none` allows to replace all query terms with their exact forms if index was built with [index_exact_words](../Creating_an_index/NLP_and_tokenization/Morphology.md#index_exact_words) enabled.
+`none` allows to replace all query terms with their exact forms if table was built with [index_exact_words](../Creating_an_index/NLP_and_tokenization/Morphology.md#index_exact_words) enabled.
 Useful to prevent stemming or lemmatizing query terms.

 ### not_terms_only_allowed
 <!-- example not_terms_only_allowed -->